 Disabled Parking in the City of Seattle

-Based on Washington State law, the City of Seattle allows on-street parking at no cost to holders of disabled parking permits (placards, license plates, and tabs).
+Based on Washington State law, the City of Seattle allows on-street parking at no cost to holders of disabled parking permits (placards, license plates, and tabs), including legal permits issued by other US states or Canadian provinces.

 To apply for or renew your permit, please visit the Washington State Department of Licensing’s website at www.dol.wa.gov/vehicleregistration/parking.html or call (360) 902-3770 or TTY (360) 664-0116.

 The City of Seattle does not issue disabled parking permits but does regulate how permits can be used, detailed in the table below.
-These rules apply to vehicles with valid disabled parking permits, including those issued out of state.
+These rules apply to vehicles with valid disabled parking permits.

 These privileges apply to all public thoroughfares where parking is permitted.
 It does not necessarily apply to parking facilities, even if City-owned.
 Check facility signage for details.